techidaily/site-facebook/source/_posts/accessing-your-visual-archive-on-fb-download-made-simple.md

  You can use this method to download Facebook photos.
 It's as simple as that.

- However, to download your friends' Facebook photos, their[Facebook photo privacy settings](https://www.makeuseof.com/tag/facebook-photo-privacy-settings-need-know/) will need to allow this feature.
+ However, to download your friends' Facebook photos, their [Facebook photo privacy settings](https://www.makeuseof.com/tag/facebook-photo-privacy-settings-need-know/) will need to allow this feature.

 ## How to Download Facebook Albums